KillerCodeMonkey/ng-quill/README.md

 The new version is complete rewritten and is using QuillJS 1.x.
 For the latest old version (0.20.1) checkout the special branch for it.

-## Contribution

-This project is using GitFlow --> All Changes and Pull-Requests have to be on develop-branch!
-Changes directly in the master branch are not longer allowed and will be rejected.

 ## Usage